Mianhassam96/ImageLinker-Instant-Image-URL-Generator-/README.md

 # ImageLinker: Instant Image URL Generator

-ImageLinker is a simple and effective tool that allows users to upload images and instantly generate a shareable URL for each image.
-Whether you're sharing an image for a project, a website, or social media, ImageLinker provides a seamless and user-friendly experience.
+ImageLinker is a powerful and user-friendly tool that allows users to upload images and instantly generate shareable URLs.
+Built with a modern tech stack, it ensures a seamless and secure experience for image hosting and sharing.

 ## 🌟 Features

-- **Instant URL Generation**: Upload an image and get its link instantly.
+- **Instant URL Generation**: Upload an image and get a shareable link instantly.
-- **Responsive Design**: Works on desktop, tablet, and mobile devices.
+- **Responsive Design**: Works flawlessly across devices (desktop, tablet, and mobile).
-- **Secure Uploads**: Ensures uploaded images are processed safely.
+- **Secure Uploads**: Ensures safe processing of user images.
-- **Easy Sharing**: Copy the generated URL with a single click.
+- **Effortless Sharing**: Copy the generated URL with a single click.

 ## 🚀 Live Demo

-Check out the live tool: [ImageLinker](#)
+Explore the live tool here: [ImageLinker](https://image-linker-instant-image-url-generator.vercel.app/)
-*(Replace `#` with your live site URL)*

 ## 🛠️ Technologies Used

-- **Frontend**: HTML, CSS, JavaScript (optional frameworks if used, e.g., React)
-- **Backend**: Node.js, Express.js
+- **Languages**:
-- **Storage**: Cloudinary, Firebase, or any preferred image hosting service
+  - TypeScript (97.5%)
-- **Styling**: SCSS or CSS
+  - CSS (1.7%)
-- **Deployment**: (e.g., Vercel, Netlify, Heroku)
+  - Other (0.8%)

 ## 📦 Installation